Little League Baseball, Softball and T-Ball for New York City Kids 2015

 This org offers tons of play: T-ball, co-ed teams, girls' softball and a travel team, the Brooklyn Bulldogs, for older kids.

-Brooklyn is a borough that really knows how to get its game on!
-On Saturday, April 5, the Brooklyn Little Leagues do a full-fledged parade with more than 2,000 players and coaches strutting down Seventh Avenue and Carroll Street into Prospect Park, gathering at the band shell for the first toss of 2014.
-The celebration kicks off at 10am sharp and is over by 12:30pm.
+On Saturday, April 11, this local league sponsors full-fledged parade with players and coaches strutting down Seventh Avenue and Carroll Street into Prospect Park, gathering at the band shell for the first toss of 2015.

 Ridgewood-Glendale-Middle Village-Maspeth Little League – Queens

 The oldest and reportedly largest league in the borough has been playing baseball longer than the Mets!
 These teams take the sport seriously and have three stadiums.
-Opening day is Saturday, April 5 at 8:30am.
-Watch the teams step off for a parade at 65th Street and Myrtle Avenue.
+Its opening day celebration will be held on April 4, with a parade stepping off from the Stop & Shop on Myrtle Avenue at 9am and arriving at the fields at 78th Avenue and Woodhaven Boulevard at approximately 10am for an on-field ceremony, team pictures and snacks for the kids.

 Great Kills Little League – Staten Island